 The benefits of our plan:

-- Easier to get involved in decision making
+- It’s easier for people and organisations to get involved in decision making

 - Charities can fight for what’s right without fear of funding cuts